IgniteUI/igniteui-docfx/kr/components/drop_down.md

 #### Grouping hierarchical data

 Items in the `igx-drop-down` can also be grouped using the [`igx-drop-down-item-group`]({environment:angularApiUrl}/classes/igxdropdowngroupcomponent.html).
-The `igx-drop-down-item-group` accepts `igx-drop-down-item`s as it's content and renders them in a grouped fashion.
+The `igx-drop-down-item-group` accepts `igx-drop-down-item`s as its content and renders them in a grouped fashion.
 In the code snippets below, you can see how you can use the `igx-drop-down-item-group` to display the example `foods` array in a grouped fashion.
 ```typescript
 // dropdown.component.ts